staniska/sinumerik-highlight/README.md

 Clicking on the graphic window allows you to control the view using the arrows as well as + (=) and - buttons

 Linear interpolation supported including Ang modifier.
+Circular interpolation programming is possible through:
+  - the end point and center
-Circular interpolation programming is possible through the end point and center or radius CR (including arc > 180 degrees - CR < 0)
+  - the end point and radius CR (including arc > 180 degrees - CR < 0)
+  - the end point and AR
+  - the center point and AR
 [A]TRANS & [A]ROT supported.
 Subroutines in the same directory as the program can be called along with the parameters.
 R-variables supported.